Boneless, skinless or bone-in chicken breasts, simply seasoned, wrapped in bacon and rubbed with brown sugar.

 Recipe: Spicy Sweet Bacon Chicken Breasts©From the Kitchen of Deep South Dish

-- Cajun seasoning (like Slap Ya Mama), to taste
+- 1/4 teaspoon Creole or Cajun seasoning (like Slap Ya Mama)

-Bake uncovered at 400 degrees for about 25 to 30 minutes, or until the bacon is browned and chicken is cooked through and juices run clear when chicken is pierced.
-Spoon pan drippings over each serving.
+Bake uncovered at 400 degrees F for about 20 to 25 minutes, depending on size of breasts, or until the bacon is browned, chicken is cooked through to an internal temperature of 165 degrees F and juices run clear when pierced.
+Quickly pass under the broiler if you want to crisp up the bacon more.
+Plate and spoon pan drippings over each serving.

-Note: Can substitute boneless chicken breasts also, but adjust down your time since those cook a lot faster.
-Don't overcook!
-Flatten and stuff those with my chicken popper filling (click link for the recipe) or your own favorite prepared stuffing, cheeses and/or veggies like spinach or chopped, cooked broccoli or mushrooms, roll up, and wrap with bacon.
+Variation: Flatten and stuff breasts with my chicken popper filling (click link for the recipe) or your own favorite prepared stuffing, cheeses and/or veggies like spinach or chopped, cooked broccoli or mushrooms, roll up, and wrap with bacon.

 Requires Adobe Reader - download it free!©Deep South Dish